harryyoud/jenkins/README.md

 Very simply just runs `repo sync` in the mirror directory

-## lineage-14.1
+## lineage-build

-Builds lineage-14.1 for a number of devices with specified parameters.
+Builds LineageOS for a number of devices with specified parameters.
 The parameters have almost identical names to those used in `lineage-targets.json`

 Stages:
 1. Sync mirror